Aleksey Arakcheyev

 He served under Paul I and Alexander I as an army commander and Inspector of Artillery.
-He had a violent temper, but was a competent artillerist, and is known for his reforms of Russian artillery known as the "System of 1805".
+He had a violent temper, but was a competent artillerist, and is known for his reforms of Russian artillery known as the System of 1805 or Arakcheyev artillery system.
 When Alexander was succeeded by Nicholas I, he lost all his offices.

 Early years

 Count Arakcheyev was born on his father's estate in Garusovo, in Vyshnevolotsky Uyezd (at the time a part of Novgorod Governorate, from 1796 part of Tver Governorate).
 He was educated in arithmetic by a priest, and though he shone at arithmetic, he never mastered writing and grammar.
 In 1783, with the help of General Peter Ivanovich Melissino, Arakcheyev enrolled in the Shlyakhetny artillery school in Saint-Petersburg.
 By 1787 he had become a lieutenant instructor, and gave artillery and fortification lessons to Prince Nicholas Saltykov's sons.
 In 1791 he became the school's assistant director.

 In 1792 Saltykov recommended Arakcheyev to Tsesarevich Paul, son of Tsarina Catherine the Great and heir to the throne, who was searching for a capable artillery officer.
 Arakcheyev became chief artillery officer to the military commandant of Paul's residence, Gatchina Palace.